crrdlx/hostr/SETUP.md

 Hostr, Nostr <--> Hive bridge: [https://github.com/crrdlx/hostr](https://github.com/crrdlx/hostr)

+## Note: if this is too "techy"...

+Check out the PWA "konetik" at https://konetik.vercel.app - you can post to Nostr and bridge to Hive from a simple web interface.

 ## What You’ll Need

 - A computer or server with Ubuntu.
 Ideally, Hostr will run 24/7, so a VPS or dedicated device (like a Raspberry Pi) is ideal.
 Hostr was set up using Ubuntu 24.04.